szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1610:** Make Robe of Invocation also improve all elemental damage by 5% and add a +2 bonus against Invocation

-This makes this robe improve Invocation wizards in more ways, similarly to my tweaks to elemental robes, but with milder damage bonuses, since it's a more universal bonus:

-- 5% elemental damage bonus
-- +2 save vs. Invocation
+This makes this robe improve Invocation wizards in more ways, similarly to my tweaks to elemental robes, but with milder damage bonuses, since it's a more universal bonus: 5% elemental damage bonus and +2 save vs. Invocation.

 **Component 1620:** Make Vicross' Thayan Circlet more interesting for Wild Mages

 This makes the circlet a bit more valuable by making it more effective in controlling Wild Surges.
-It's a little underwhelming to just have the same bonus as the robe of Hayes.

-Additionally, in the same theme of chaos related to wild magic, while wearing the circlet, they get a 15% bonus to a random non-physical type of damage, except poison.
-So, for example, if you happen to be in a Magic Damage bonus round, a Horrid Wilting that deals 100 damage would deal 115 damage.
-If not, too bad, try again.
+Additionally, while wearing the circlet, they get a 15% bonus to a random non-physical type of damage, except poison.
+For example, if you happen to be in a Magic Damage bonus round, a Horrid Wilting that deals 100 damage would deal 115 damage.

 To promote specialization, this also restricts the circlet to Wild Mages.